- Content guidelines for submission type

 - Whether or not readers would value the work overall for

 Evidence summaries offer a concise, analytical summary of an article, providing an overview of the best available evidence on a defined question, and indicate where existing knowledge would benefit from further research.
 Evidence Summaries require students to write with concision within a defined structure and evaluate the quality of a study, providing a useful summary of important research and suggestions for its use in practice.

 To encourage the submission of evidence summaries to the SRJ, support materials were developed by editorial team members Claire Goldstein, Stephanie Akau, Stacy Andell, Priscilla Ameneyro, Lisa Lowdermilk, and Rob King, under the guidance of Managing Editor, Kelly Pollard.

 A special thank you to Evidence Based Library and Information Practice (EBLIP) who has created these author guidelines.
 EBLIP encourages students to consider submitting Evidence Summaries to EBLIP for publication, post-graduation.

 - A descriptive title of fewer than 25 words, with no subtitle.
-Avoid beginning the title with “Research demonstrates that…” or “Study concludes…” EBLIP suggests including one of the following elements in the title: population, setting (geographic region), methodology (only if unique), important findings/conclusion(s).
+Avoid beginning the title with such phrases as “research demonstrates that…” or “study concludes…” EBLIP suggests including one of the following elements in the title: population, setting (geographic region), methodology (only if unique), important findings/conclusion(s).

 - Citation for the article being reviewed.
 Use APA format and include the DOI if available.
 If the DOI is not available, use a stable URL.

-- Reviewer’s name and contact information.
+- Reviewer’s name and contract information.
 Please remove with initial submission, and re-insert once accepted for publication.

 - Objective – The objective of the study in one or two sentences.